sfu-arch/aws-tutorial/README.md

 # AWS-Tutorial

-This repo contains summary of [Amazon AWS repository](https://github.com/aws/aws-fpga) documentation about how to use F! instances.
+This repo contains summary of [Amazon AWS repository](https://github.com/aws/aws-fpga) documentation about how to use F1 instances.
 We have reorganized the documentation, add more explanation in cases that we feel it is needed, **Troubleshooting** section for each part, and explain how to connect [muIR](https://github.com/sfu-arch/muir-sim) to the rest of the system.

 ## HLS Tutorial
 Our first tutorial starts by explaining how Xilinx HLS framework works on AWS machines.
 In this tutorial you will learn how to build your custom C + pragmas or OpenCL program on AWS and benchmark your application.
 In this tutorial you will learn: